izzyacademy/elastic-cloud-on-kubernetes/README.md

-# elastic-cloud-on-kubernetes
+# Elastic Cloud on Kubernetes

-Elastic Cloud on Kubernetes
+Steps and resources for setting up Elastic Cloud on Azure Kubernetes Service